EmmaBin/mastermind/README.md

 ## Future Improvements
 - Display Game Result with Popup
 - Visual Representation using Pegs instead of numbers
-- Transition to a full-stack application with a backend database for enhanced functionality and data persistence
+- Transition to a full-stack application with a backend database data persistence

 ## To run the code
 - Download this repository
 - ``` npm install```
 - ``` npm start```
-- go to http://localhost:3000/ in your browser
+- Go to http://localhost:3000/ in your browser

 ## Game Overview